Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 ## Accessing and Using A GPIO

 >***Warning: while connecting up simple components to the GPIO pins is perfectly safe, it's important to be careful how you wire things up.
 LEDs should have resistors to limit the current passing through them.
 Do not use 5V for 3.3V components.
-Do not connect high current devices like motors directly to the GPIO pins, instead use an H-bridge circuit or a motor controller board.***
+Do not connect high current devices like motors directly to the GPIO pins.***

 ## Great resource for GPIOS.
 Read prior to programming!
 The Raspberry PI GPIOS are the primary way to blow up your PI.
 They default to certain states and you must program them and make sure you understand the valid state prior to using.
 Here are a couple of references.
 You may find others online as well.